 Everybody that is involved in a weight training program should consume between 1 gram of protein to 1.5 grams of protein per pound of lean body mass (meaning that if you are 100 lbs.
 And have 10% body fat, you should consume at least 90 g of protein since your lean body mass = 90 lbs.).
 Nobody should consume more than 1.5 grams per pound of lean body mass as this is unnecessary and the extra protein may get turned into fat.

-Good examples of protein are eggs (I use Egg Substitute: 1-1/2 cups liquid), chicken breast (cooked, skinless and boneless: 6 oz), turkey (cooked, skinless and boneless: 6 oz), lean (90% lean) red meats (6 oz), and tuna (6 oz).
+Good examples of protein are eggs (I use Egg substitute: 1-1/2 cups liquid), chicken breast (cooked, skinless and boneless: 6 oz), turkey (cooked, skinless and boneless: 6 oz), lean (90% lean) red meats (6 oz), and tuna (6 oz).
 Each serving size equals approximately 35-40 grams of protein.

 All the cells in the body have some fat in them.
 Hormones are manufactured from fats.
 Also fats lubricate your joints.
 So if you eliminate the fat from your diet, then your hormonal production will go down and a whole array of chemical reactions will be interrupted.
 Your body will then start accumulating more body fat than usual so that it has enough fat to keep on functioning.
-Since testosterone production is halted, so is muscle building.
+Since testosterone production is halted, so is muscle-building.
 Therefore, in order to have an efficient metabolism we need fat.

 There are three types of fats:

-- Saturated Fats: Saturated fats are associated with heart disease and high cholesterol levels.
+Saturated fats are associated with heart disease and high cholesterol levels.
 They are found to a large extent in products of animal origin.
 However, some vegetable fats are altered in a way that increases the amount of saturated fats in them by a chemical process known as hydrogenation.
 Hydrogenated vegetable oils are generally found in packaged foods.
-In addition, cocunut oil, palm oil, and palm kernel oil, which are also frequently used in packaged foods and non-dairy creamers are also highly saturated.
+In addition, coconut oil, palm oil, and palm kernel oil, which are also frequently used in packaged foods and non-dairy creamers are also highly saturated.

-Polyunsaturated Fats: Fats that do not have an effect in cholesterol levels.
+Fats that do not have an effect in cholesterol levels.
 Most of the fats in vegetable oils, such as corn, cottonseed, safflower, soybean, and sunflower oil are polyunsaturated.

 Twenty percent of your calories should come from good fats.
 Any less than 20% and your hormonal production goes down.
 Any more than 20% and you start accumulating plenty of fat.
-The way that I get my fats is by taking 1 teaspoon of Flaxseed Oil three times a day (I put them in my protein shakes).
+The way that I get my fats is by taking 1 teaspoon of flax seed oil three times a day (I put them in my protein shakes).

-Good sources of fat are canola oil (1 tablespoon), natural peanut butter (2 tablespoons), olive oil (1 tablespoon), flaxseed oil (1 tablespoon), and fish oils (1 tablespoon).
+Good sources of fat are canola oil (1 tablespoon), natural peanut butter (2 tablespoons), olive oil (1 tablespoon), flax seed oil (1 tablespoon), and fish oils (1 tablespoon).
 Each serving size contains approximately 14 grams of fat.

 Water is by far the most abundant substance in our body.
 Without water, an organism would not survive very long.
 Most people that come to me for advice on how to get in shape, almost always underestimate the value of water.